vuejs/pinia/packages/docs/core-concepts/index.md

 # Defining a Store

-Before diving into core concepts, we need to know that a store is defined using `defineStore()` and that it requires an **unique** name, passed as the first argument:
+Before diving into core concepts, we need to know that a store is defined using `defineStore()` and that it requires a **unique** name, passed as the first argument:

 ```js
 import { defineStore } from 'pinia'